Wage & Hour Class Actions

 From Local Start Ups to Multinational Corporations

 California remains one of the largest economies in the world and, as a first generation California law firm, we have worked with many of our clients since their inception.
-As one of the largest litigation firms in the United States and the second largest law firm in California, our partners have experience with California, national and international companies, as well as the laws that effect them.
+As one of the largest litigation firms in the United States, and the second largest law firm in California, our partners have experience with California, national, and international companies, as well as the laws that affect them.
 We know how to work with you.